joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 We began this way and shared some of our key optimizations with the C# and .NET teams.
 Unfortunately, the result at the scale of what we had in Midori simply didn't work.

 First, remember, Midori was an entire OS written to use garbage collected memory.
-We learned some key lessons -- which I will recap in a future post -- that were necessary for this to perform adequately.
+We learned some key lessons that were necessary for this to perform adequately.
 But I'd say the prime directive was to avoid superfluous allocations like the plague.
 Even short-lived ones.
 There is a mantra that permeated .NET in the early days: Gen0 collections are free.
 Unfortunately, this shaped a lot of .NET's library code, and is utter hogwash.
-Gen0 collections introduce pauses, dirty the cache, and introduce [beat frequency issues]( https://en.wikipedia.org/wiki/Beat_(acoustics)) in a highly concurrent system.
+Gen0 collections introduce pauses, dirty the cache, and introduce [beat frequency issues](https://en.wikipedia.org/wiki/Beat_(acoustics)) in a highly concurrent system.
 I will point out, however, one of the tricks to garbage collection working at the scale of Midori was precisely the fine-grained process model, where each process had a distinct heap that was independently collectible.
 I'll have an entire article devoted to how we got good behavior out of our garbage collector, but this was the most important architectural characteristic.

 The first key optimization, therefore, is that an async method that doesn't await shouldn't allocate anything.